 The Commercial / Institutional emissions arise from the energy used in the institutional, service and commercial buildings, mainly for heating.
-Additionally, this category includes all emissions due to wastes used in electricity generation.
-In the residential sector the emissions arise from the energy used in residential buildings, mainly for heating and the sector includes emission from household and gardening machinery.
-The Agriculture/ Forestry/ Fishing sector includes all emissions due to the fuel use in agriculture, mainly to produce mechanical energy, the fuel use in fishing and for machinery used in the forestry sector.
+Additionally, this category includes all emissions due to wastes used in electricity generation as well as biogas recovered in landfills and wastewater treatment plant.
+In the residential sector the emissions arise from the energy used in residential buildings, mainly for heating and the sector includes emissions from household and gardening machinery.
+The Agriculture/ Forestry/ Fishing sector includes all emissions due to the fuel, including biogas from biodigestors, used in agriculture, mainly to produce mechanical energy, the fuel use in fishing and for machinery used in the forestry sector.
 Emissions from military aircraft and naval vessels are reported under 1A.5.b Mobile.